JasonMDev/cli/README.md

 #README.MD
-### This is my repor dfor keppingtack of command line interfaces.
+### This is my repo for keeping track of command line interfaces.

 Read file in bash: sh,bash, zsh new file `$ :> filename.ext` or `$ :>> filename.ext` or `$ touch filename.ext`